1. Application of the General Terms and Conditions of Business

 11.5.
 Rectification of defects will be by remedial work or supply of a replacement free of charge at CiK's option.

 11.6.
 Termination by the Customer in accordance with § 543, Paragraph 2, Sentence 1 Number 1 of the German Civil Code because the item cannot be used for the purpose under the contract is only admissible if CiK has been given adequate opportunity to rectify the defect and such rectification was unsuccessful.
 Failure of the rectification can only be assumed if rectification is impossible, if rectification was refused by CiK or unreasonably delayed, if there is reasonable doubt about a successful outcome or if rectification is unreasonable for the Customer for other reasons.

 11.8.
-CiK's liability without fault as defined by § 536 a, Paragraph 1, 1st Alternative of the German Civil Code for defects which already exist at the time of the conclusion of the contract is excluded.
+The strict liability of the provider according to § 536 a paragraph 1, 1st alternative of the German Civil Code due to defects already existing at the time of the conclusion of the contract is excluded.
+This does not apply if the exclusion of liability refers to damages in connection with the breach of a so-called cardinal obligation, i.e. an essential obligation, of the provider.
 This restriction of liability also applies correspondingly for CiK's liability with regard to the reimbursement of fruitless expenditure.

 12. Particular provisions in respect of advice, instruction and training

 If CiK performs services in respect of advice, training or instruction, the provisions of this Clause 12 take precedence.

 12.1.
 The scope of the service derives from the underlying agreement between the parties.
 CiK is not liable for any specific result but only for the performance of the service.